ipld/specs/data-structures/ethereum/convenience_types.md

 type TxTrace struct {
    # List of CIDs linking to the transactions that were used to generate this trace by applying them onto the state referenced below
    # If this trace was produced by the first transaction in a block then this list will contain only that one transaction
-   # and thistrace was produced by applying it directly to the referenced state
+   # and this trace was produced by applying it directly to the referenced state
-   # Otherwise, only the last transaction in the list is the one directly responsible for producing this trace whereas the
+   # Otherwise, the trace is the output of the last transaction in the list applied to the state produced by
-   # proceeding ones were sequentially applied to the referenced state to generate the intermediate state that the final,
+   # sequentially applying the proceeding txs to the referenced state
-   # trace-producing transaction, was applied on top of
    # This is analogous to the Transactions IPLD defined below, but only in the case of a trace produced by the last
    # transaction in a block will the list be same as a complete Transaction IPLD
    TxCIDs [&Transaction]